Caroline Dawson: Characterisation

 The first series depicts Caroline's marriage to John (Tony Gardner) coming to an end.

 Caroline is established as a successful career woman with a background in academia, holding a chemistry degree from Oxford University.
 The BBC's official website noted that though her marriage is disintegrating by the start of the first series, her career is "going from strength to strength".
 Explaining how her character ended up married to John (Tony Gardner), Lancashire conjectures that Caroline had been "charmed by his love of words" and that he had been "a romantic who balanced her out".
 Series 1 sees Caroline struggling to come to terms with her sexuality.
 Much of her storyline is driven by her need to "be true to herself"; though at one stage she considers re-uniting with her husband, Lancashire explains that "she’s spent so many years having to conform, denying to the outside world who she really is, I think taking him back is her trying to keep that up."
 She explains that Caroline's outer defence of self-assurance belies her internal fragility; and fears losing her mother.
 She is initially skeptical about her mother's romance with Alan, though is ultimately liberated by it; Lancashire states that her mother's romance makes Caroline feel she has "'permission' to finally admit to being who she really is".
 Caroline's sexuality is initially a source of contention for the conservative Celia, who is forced to become more tolerant over the course of the series.

 Reid noted that whilst Caroline and Celia have a strong family bond, "their arguments become very vicious".
 Despite their arguments and falling outs, Lancashire feels that the characters of Celia and Caroline share "a very deep abiding love".
-The characters of Celia and Alan are inspired by Wainwright's own mother and step-father, and in the first series some scenes involving Caroline are taken from Wainwrights own experiences; such as her discomfort at hearing her elderly mother discuss her sex life and a scene in which she discovers her mother and step-father-to-be eavesdropping on a marital dispute.
+The characters of Celia and Alan are inspired by Wainwright's own mother and step-father, and in the first series some scenes involving Caroline are taken from Wainwright's own experiences; such as her discomfort at hearing her elderly mother discuss her sex life and a scene in which she discovers her mother and step-father-to-be eavesdropping on a marital dispute.
 Whilst Alan and Celia's love story was based loosely on real life, the antagonism between Caroline and Gillian (Nicola Walker) was added to provide dramatic interest.